JoshOrndorff/recipes/text/3-entrees/storage-api/ringbuffer.md

 	}
 ```

 `commit` just consists of putting the potentially changed bounds into storage.
-You will notice that we don't update the bounds storage when changing them in the other functions.
+You will notice that we don't update the bounds' storage when changing them in the other functions.

 ```rust, ignore
 	fn is_empty(&self) -> bool {